Sunnyside, Washington: Lighted Farm Implement Parade

 First held in 1989, the 'Lighted Farm Implement Parade has been called "the NW's premier lighted parade".
 Usually taking place in early December, the parade includes "farm implements: combines, boom trucks, sprayers, swathers, grape pickers, and all types of tractors" decorated with colorful lights.
 The 2006 edition of the event had more than 70 parade entrants.
 The A&E network once named the event one of the "Top 10" such parades in the United States.
 The parade was the first of its kind in the Yakima Valley.

 Darigold cheese factory

-The Darigold Dairy Fair manufactures 150 million pounds of cheese annually but was mostly noted for its colorful facade and circus-like decorations, which included a pair of cows swinging on a flying trapeze.
+The Darigold Dairy Fair manufactured 150 million pounds of cheese annually but was mostly noted for its colorful facade and circus-like decorations, which included a pair of cows swinging on a flying trapeze.
 The Dairy Fair Store was shut down in 2012.

 Sunnyside Historical Museum

 Located downtown, the museum houses and displays artifacts and documents with a focus on daily life in Sunnyside during its early years.
 The building housing the museum was donated to the city by Robert and Martha McIntosh, who had purchased the business from the family of Walter C. Ball & Sons, the local undertaking business.
 Both were also among the pioneering families that founded Sunnyside.
 The Sunnyside Memorial Cemetery, founded by the Ball Family, is located north of town.
 The lone structure at that location was designed by Percy Ball to resemble Chingford Church in Walthamstow, England, where Walter C. Ball and his wife Amelia grew up together.
 This building was used to house the retort for cremations until it fell into disrepair.
 The family plots of the Ball family are located on the east side of the structure.